 People and their relatives told us the manager was very approachable and made them feel comfortable.
-One person said, "If anything needs to be done just talk to (manager) and it is done."
+One person said, "The manager walks around speaks to us and really listens."
+A visitor told us, "You can voice your opinion, I bring up things and they are addressed."
+They also confirmed that quarterly relatives meetings took place.

 During our visit there was an open, listening culture with staff and the manager paying attention to and acting upon people's views and needs.
 It was clear by people's conversation and body language that they were quite comfortable talking to the manager; equally as they were with the staff team.